This is an originally American movie previously titled ‘The Perfect Gentleman’, a silent movie. The lead actor was Monte Banks.

 Details

-If for any reason you are NOT satisfied with your purchase, please email posters@labelleepoque.com , or call +1 (212) 362-1770 within 72 hours of receipt of shipment.
+If for any reason you are not satisfied with your purchase, please email posters@labelleepoque.com , or call +1 (212) 362-1770 within 72 hours of receipt of shipment.
 We will email a confirmation of return.
 You must then return the poster(s) within three business days of our email confirmation via insured shipment at your expense (Customer is responsible for loss or damage) to:

-La Belle Epoque 71 8th Avenue, New York, NY 10014-1227
+La Belle Epoque 71 8th Avenue, FRNT 1, New York, NY 10014-1227

 Otherwise, all sales are final.
 Thanks!